hisptz/dhis2-mediator/README.md

 <strong>NOTE</strong>

 <ul>
   <li>The <strong>READONLY_RESOURCES</strong> is the list of all the resources that are only allowed for read only.
-It should be noted that the resources should be in double quotes (")
+It should be noted that the resources should be in double quotes (").
+Additionally, for performance reasons these resources are cached, hence the mediator will not be fetching these items every now and then.

   This could be specified as READONLY_RESOURCES = ["me", "dataElements/XXXXXXXXXX"]</li>